ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

             %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
             ```

-    2. Setting the total magnetization to 0.0, which would be the case if we
+    2. Set the total magnetization to 0.0, which would be the case if we
-       don't have any net magnetization in the molecule, as both spins point in
+       don't have any net magnetization in the molecule, i.e. the two spins in the $\pi_x^*$ and $\pi_y^*$ orbitals point in
        opposite directions.
-What is the final energy?
+What is the final total energy?

         ??? success "Final energy"
-            The calculation converges to an energy of -63.25520699 Ry.
+            The calculation converges to a total energy of -63.25520699 Ry.

-    3. Setting the total magnetization to 2.0, which corresponds
+    3. Set the total magnetization to 2.0, which corresponds
        to both spins pointing in the same direction.
-Is the energy lower?
-How do
+Is the total energy lower?
+Are the Kohn-Sham energies the same for up-spin electrons and down-spin electrons?
-       the orbital energies vary?

         ??? success "Answer"
-            The calculation converges to an energy of -63.29338911 Ry.
-The
-            energy becomes lower with this configuration and the orbital
+            The calculation converges to a total energy of -63.29338911 Ry.
+This is lower than for the configuration in which the spins point in the same direction.
+The Kohn-Sham energies are different for up-spin and down-spin electrons: the
-            energies become different between spin channels.
-Note that the
-            eigenvalues and occupations are written in the `pwscf.xml` file and
+            Kohn-Sham eigenvalues and occupations are written in the `pwscf.xml` file with the
-            the spin up values are written first, followed by the spin down
+            the spin-up values printed first, followed by the spin-down
             values.
             ```
                   <ks_energies>